RTEMS/rtems-docs/c-user/glossary.rst

     device driver
         Control software for special peripheral devices used by the application.

+    Device Driver Table
+        A table which contains the entry points for each of the configured device drivers.

     directives
         RTEMS' provided routines that provide support mechanisms for real-time applications.